The Perpetual Relationship Between Freedom and Power

 Image (c) AlexMax http://www.fotosearch.com

 It is time to remember our humanity, our individuality.
 It’s time to stop trying to force our own health care decisions upon everyone.
 The value and necessity of individualized care has been a standard within the medical field for some time.
-Right now, are people which the data shows to be highly susceptible to adverse reactions to the vaccines being truly given the benefit of informed consent?
-Again, to the best of my knowledge, there has never been a time when those at the top of the pyramid of the medical, political and media establishment in the United States have so diligently kept accurate information about a disease, and about treatments, away from the general public.
+Prior to being “vaccinated” or treated for COVID, are people being truly given the benefit of informed consent?
+Are the options which are recognized and utilized with success in other countries being made available?
+To the best of my knowledge, there has never been a time when those at the top of the pyramid of the medical, political and media establishment in the United States have worked so diligently to keep accurate information about a disease, and about viable treatment options, away from the general public.
 And there has never been a time when the American public has been so amenable to such censorship.

 The Noble Failure